Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Background

 Corollary~\ref{cor:vsum} states that in using the semigroup property we are allowed to use an even number of vertical additions in each step.
 It is \textit{not} true that vertically adding all 3 partitions preserves constituency.
-For example, we have $c((1),(1),(1))$ for the trivial representations of $S_1$, but vertically adding this to itself gives that the alternating representation of $S_2$ is contained in its own tensor square.
-This tensor square is just the trivial representation of $S_2$ which, of course, does not contain the alternating representation.\\
+For example, $c\big((1),(1),(1)\big)$ holds for the trivial representation of $S_1$, but vertically adding this to itself would give a false statement since the alternating representation of $S_2$ is not contained in its own tensor square.

 We will sometimes use the basic result that the tensor product $\llambda\otimes \ttau_n$ of $\llambda$ with the standard representation contains exactly the Young diagrams within blockwise distance $1$ of $\llambda$.
 Finally we mention an interesting and useful result from \cite{TensorCube}.